vremenar/rpi-setup/README.md

 It is a project to run containers in my home media server system.
 From ad-blocking (Pihole) to the digital book library.
 To run it, you'll need a Raspberry 4 or 5.
 Anything older will not work, as Mongo 4.4 is not supported on that architecture.
 Also, you'll need some Docker and Docker Compose knowledge.
 This application will require 4GB of RAM or more.
 The setup of the applications mentioned here is out of scope.
 Google them.
 Behind every application, there is a large and vibrant community willing to help.
 The documentation is extensive.
 # Release Notes
+## v2.0 - Swicth to Docker Compose
+As the docker-compose.yaml got to more than 700 lines, maintaining it was a pain.
+I have switched from "docker-compose" to "docker compose" (note the missing minus sign) I can split the master docker-compose.yaml to separate docker compose files (e.g. dc-service.yaml).
+This makes it easier to maintain te stack and also more flexible to utilize only the services you need.
+Just comment out or remove items from master "docker-compose.yaml" file from "include" section.
 ## v1.7 - Add SFTPGo
 Added SFTPgo as a replacement for FTPS and File Broswer.
 SFTPGo includes FTP/S, SFTP, WebDAV and web GUI.
 Defender tool is enabled which protects the app from brute forcing.
 Also, Prometheus metrics are enabled and Prometheus is configued to scrape the metrics.
 ## v1.6 - Health checks